shivan-s/shivan.xyz/content/posts/awsreinvent-2024/index.md

 I really hope that my AWS skills will improve and I will be able to take more in the next time I go.

 My lead asked me about how the conference was and I mentioned that I left inspired.
 He told me to never underestimate inspiration.
-So, we can say this conference was a giagantic success!
+So, we can say this conference was a great success!
 A significant highlight of 2024 and probably in my life.

+Finally, I want to end by saying how hard the AWS events staff worked.
+They were friendly despite working very long hours.

+I hope you found this useful and you can always get in touch with me if you had any questions.